ivov/eslint-plugin-n8n-nodes-base/docs/rules/node-filename-against-convention.md

 # node-filename-against-convention

-Node filename must match `name` in node class description, excluding the filename suffix.
-Example: `Test.node.ts` matches `Test` in property `Test.description.name`.
+`name` in node class description must match the node filename without the `.node.ts` suffix.
+Example: If `description.name` is `Test`, then filename must be `Test.node.ts`.

 📋 This rule is part of the `plugin:eslint-plugin-n8n-nodes-base/non-autofixable` config.